eggplants/pybsddb-mirror/docs/index.rst

 shelve-like functionality is provided allowing you to store any picklable Python object!

-Berkeley DB is very powerful and versatile, but it is complex to use correctly. :Oracle:`Oracle documentation <toc.htm>` is very complete.
+Oracle Berkeley DB is very powerful and versatile, but it is complex to use correctly. :Oracle:`Oracle documentation <toc.htm>` is very complete.
 Please, review it.